eonarheim/eonarheim.github.io/docs/vector.md

 <pre>vector.distance(v? : Vector) : number</pre>
 --------------

-Calculate the distance from this vector to another.
-If no other vector is specified the distance from the origin will be returned.
+Calculate the distance from this vector to another vector.
+If no other vector is specified, the distance from the origin will be returned.

 <pre>vector.normalize() : Vector</pre>